Skip to content

 Are Hogan assessments fair for measuring psychological characteristics of neurodiverse groups?

 Hogan Assessments strives for fairness when measuring psychological characteristics, including for neurodivergent individuals.
-We focus on normal personality characteristics that predict workplace behaviours, rather than clinical or pathological characteristics.
+We focus on normal personality characteristics that predict workplace behaviors, rather than clinical or pathological characteristics.
 We also employ robust validation methods.
 While currently not specific to neurodivergence, the principles of fairness are applied consistently, likely benefiting neurodivergent populations as well.

 Our approach to fairness ensures that our tools assess psychological characteristics relevant to professional success and development, minimising potential harmful biases against specific groups.
 Our research demonstrates that the Hogan assessments are comparable across all demographic groups tested (Hogan Assessment Systems, 2023a-g).
 Additionally, scale scores have been linked to performance in virtually every job in the global economy.
 The links between assessment scores and job performance do not differ by demographic groups (Hogan Assessment Systems, 2021); therefore, we believe our assessments would be equivalent across additional groups such as various types of neurodivergence.
 Accessibility features such as untimed assessments and an accessibility portal further enhance fairness for neurodivergent candidates.
 Our personality assessments are always untimed.
 We provide respondents with the accessibility portal at www.gotohogan.com/accessibility.
+Hogan follows

-Hogan follows the Web Content Accessibility Guidelines (WCAG) to ensure our assessments are accessible to all users.
+the Web Content Accessibility Guidelines (WCAG) to ensure our assessments are accessible to all users.
 These features allow for equitable participation by addressing individual needs and fostering inclusivity in the assessment process.

 Can Hogan assessments be used to diagnose types of neurodivergence?

-Our assessments are not clinical assessments and are specifically designed to assess typical, non-clinical, behavioural patterns.
+Our assessments are not clinical assessments and are specifically designed to assess typical, nonclinical, behavioural patterns.
 They cannot be used to diagnose any clinical conditions.
 We have tested our assessments alongside clinical assessments and the results indicate that our assessments are, psychometrically speaking, measuring different phenomena (Hogan Assessment Systems, 2024).

 Does Hogan recommend using cognitively loaded assessments for people who self-identify as neurodivergent?